forestryio/forestry.io/hugo/content/blog/up-and-running-with-hugo.md

 {{% /tip %}}

 Save your changes and then view the updated post in your browser at [http://localhost:3000/](http://localhost:3000/).
-You can see that the date in front of your "Welcome to Hugo!" has changed.
+The date in front of your "Welcome to Hugo!"-Post should have changed.

 ## Create A New Post